Joggle (architecture)

 A joggle is a joint or projection that interlocks blocks (such as a lintel's stone blocks or an arch's voussoirs).

 Often joggles are semicircular and knob-shaped, so joggled stones have a jigsaw- or zigzag-like pattern.

 Joggling can be found in pre-Frankish buildings, in Roman Spain and Roman France.

 In Islamic architecture, the earliest joggles were in the desert castles of the Umayyad Caliphate, such as Qasr al-Hayr al-Sharqi.

 In Mamluk architecture, joggling is usually combined with ablaq (alternating colors).

-Joggling also characterize Ottoman architecture in Cairo.
+Joggling also characterizes Ottoman architecture in Cairo.

 The protruding joggle is also called a "he-joggle", whereas the corresponding slot is called a "she-joggle".